All Episodes

 She's too much of a woman, meaning too much drama.

-No, it's the way she presents things.
+much drama right it's all what is the drama that she creates No, it's the way she presents things.

-It's always too to the extreme.
+It's always to the extreme.

-It's just again, you know, I don't know.
+It's just, you know, I don't know.

-She when you say when you say that she's too much drama, are you saying she's not genuine that she's Oh no, I don't, but I think that's just how women get.
+When you say that she's too much drama, are you saying she's not genuine, that she's...

-They get very excitable at high-pitched boys.
+They get very excitable at high-pitched voice.

-It's just all it's just I don't know if you've ever worked for a woman.
+It's just all, it's just, I don't know if you've ever worked for a woman.

 It's the same kind of thing.